Skip to Content

 • Self-employment or employment within the fashion industry

-We also send students throughout the UK to De Montfort University, University of the Arts London, University of Brighton, Colchester Institute, Edinburgh Napier University, Central St Martins, Ulster University, Northumbria University, Manchester Metropolitan University, Loughborough University, Nottingham Trent University, Buckingham Chilterns University College, London College of Fashion, UAL Wimbledon, Middlesex University, Kingston University and Ravensbourne.
+We also send students throughout the UK to De Montfort University, University of the Arts London, Edinburgh Napier University, Central St Martins, Manchester Metropolitan University, Loughborough University, Nottingham Trent University, London College of Fashion, University of the Arts London (UAL), Middlesex University, Kingston University and Ravensbourne.

 Students also gain a wide variety of skills that enable them to progress directly into design and manufacturing employment within the creative industries.